 We think that the demand for homes in the Central Region is unlikely to wane.

 This is because when buying homes, people are driven by factors other than price and accessibility.
 Intangible values such as being close to family and friends, as well as the prestige of living in a ‘good’ neighbourhood come into play.

-More concretely, where you live in Singapore actually plays an important role in where you children go to school thanks to the Ministry of Education’s Home-School Distance Category allocation.
+More concretely, where you live in Singapore actually plays an important role in where your children go to school, thanks to the Ministry of Education’s Home-School Distance Category allocation.

 While prime location is still everything, Singapore is getting more connected, and it becomes a little less of a deal-breaker.
 The new train lines will ensure that you are never far from a party hotspot or fine dining enclaves – every zone will be a great location!

 Still not convinced?
 Let us know in the comments section below or on our Facebook post.